NASAWorldWind/WebWorldWind/HowToCreateAndRunUnitTests.md

 `browsers: ['PhantomJS', 'Chrome’]`

-Please make sure that you also have the approriate launchers available in your node modules, for example:
+Please make sure that you also have the appropriate launchers available in your node modules, for example:

 `npm install karma-chrome-launcher`